Next class date: Sunday, February 7, 2021, 9:30-11:30 AM Pacific Time.

+What makes an agent interested in a pitch and how do you prepare to give one?
 What needs to go into a book synopsis, and what should stay out?
 How long should a synopsis be?
 Does it need to include the ending or should it finish with a hook that intrigues the reader?
-What are the things a pitch should cover?
-When should I be giving a pitch?
-How do you craft a pitch or synopsis that grabs the attention of an agent or editor?
-Is one more important than the other?
-What are the basic mistakes you can commit while making a pitch?
+What are the things a pitch should cover and what are the basic mistakes you can commit while making one?
 What are comps and why might they matter to publishing market companies?
+And— — how can you use your pitch to help write your book?

-Join Jennifer Brozek for a workshop covering the ins and outs of writing pitches and synopses.
+Join Jennifer Brozek for a workshop covering the ins and outs of writing pitches and synopses and come away knowing how to best craft yours.

 Classes are taught online and require a reliable Internet connection, although in the past participants have logged on from coffee shops, cafes, and even an airplane; a webcam is suggested but not required.